-Vertigo can often arise as a problem with the inner ear and symptoms can range from mild to more severe.
+Vertigo can often arise as a problem with the inner ear and symptoms can range from mild to severe.
 Vertigo can be thought of as a, “hallucination of motion”.
 When you experience an episode of vertigo, you may feel as though the room is spinning or that you are moving when you’re not.

 Benign Paroxysmal Positional Vertigo (BPPV), also referred to as, “positional vertigo”, is caused by loose debris within one or more inner ear canals.
 The loose debris in the inner ears, responsible for BPPV, are salt crystals composed of calcium carbonate, also known as otoliths.

 These “ear crystals” may become loose as a result of damage to the inner ear that may results from a head injury, infection, age related degenerative changes, or other disorders of the inner ear.
 The presence of crystals floating within the fluid of the inner ear causes the brain to perceive that you are moving/spinning.
-Seeing as BPPV can impair a person’s balance it can put individuals, especially seniors, at a risk of falling.
+BPPV can impair a person’s balance and it can put individuals, especially seniors, at a risk of falling.

-Chronic pain is defined as pain that lasts atleast 12 weeks.
+Chronic pain is defined as pain that lasts at least 12 weeks.
 The pain may feel sharp or dull, causing a burning or aching sensation in the affected areas.
 It may be steady or intermittent, coming and going without any apparent reason.
 Chronic pain can occur in nearly any part of your body, and severity and frequency of chronic pain can differ among individuals.
 Chronic pain can be caused from an initial injury, such as a back strain or a pulled muscle.
 It is believed that chronic pain develops after the nerves become damaged.
 However, in some cases people experience chronic pain without having any prior injuries.
 The main goal of treatment is to reduce pain and increase mobility.
 Treatment may include low-impact aerobic training, strengthening exercises, pain relief exercises and/or stretching.
 This helps you return to your daily activities without discomfort.

 Low Back Pain (LBP) is quite common.
 Roughly 80% of individuals will experience a significant episode of low back pain at least once in their lives.
 The majority of people will recover completely in less than 6 weeks with appropriate care and exercises.
 Some patients may require more intensive forms of therapy such as spinal mobilization and manipulation.
 Physiotherapists are trained to evaluate the source of back pain and provide the appropriate treatment including exercises specific to your condition, modalities to promote healing and reduce pain, manual therapy and manipulation to help restore joint motion.